-NOTE 6 - PENSION PLANS
+NOTE 5 - PENSION PLANS

-All of the Agency's full-time and qualifying part-time employees participate in the statewide local government retirement systems administered by the Washington State Department of Retirement Systems, under cost-sharing multiple-employer public employee defined benefit and defined contribution retirement plans.
+Substantially all Agency full-time and qualifying part-time employees participate in PERS 2 and PERS 3 administered by the Washington State Department of Retirement Systems, under cost-sharing multiple-employer public employee defined benefit and defined contribution retirement plans.
 Actuarial information is on a system-wide basis and is not considered pertinent to the Agency's financial statements.
 Contributions to the systems by both employee and employer are based upon gross wages covered by plan benefits.

-Historical trend information regarding each plan is presented in the Washington State Department of Retirement Systems annual financial report.
+Historical trend or other information regarding each plan is presented in the Washington State Department of Retirement Systems annual financial report.
 A copy of this report may be obtained by writing to: